su595/local-backuper/README.md

 There's surely a lot of bugs and weird behavious, but for my purposes it works.

 ## Kyudai Programming Excercise Final Project
 This is my final project for the "Introduction to Python" course.
 I use various concepts we learned in the course.
-I promise that I actually programmed everything myself, with only minor help from my brother and one function ([`myCopyTree`](https://github.com/su595/local-backuper/blob/66de9e209498601a361dca82850da41ac09e438d/LocalBackupManager.py#L461)) copied from the internet.
+I promise that I actually programmed everything myself, with only minor help from my brother and one function ([`myCopyTree`](https://github.com/su595/local-backuper/blob/66de9e209498601a361dca82850da41ac09e438d/LocalBackupManager.py#L460)) that I copied from the internet.

-As learned in week 6 of this course, I used various if-statements featuring both [complex](https://github.com/su595/local-backuper/blob/66de9e209498601a361dca82850da41ac09e438d/LocalBackupManager.py#L480) and [simple](https://github.com/su595/local-backuper/blob/66de9e209498601a361dca82850da41ac09e438d/LocalBackupManager.py#L81) conditions throughout this project.
+As learned in week 6 of this course, I used various if-statements featuring both [complex](https://github.com/su595/local-backuper/blob/66de9e209498601a361dca82850da41ac09e438d/LocalBackupManager.py#L473) and [simple](https://github.com/su595/local-backuper/blob/66de9e209498601a361dca82850da41ac09e438d/LocalBackupManager.py#L97) conditions throughout this project.
 I also use different programming techniques, such as recursive functions.
 Refer to [`printYmlDict()`](https://github.com/su595/local-backuper/blob/66de9e209498601a361dca82850da41ac09e438d/LocalBackupManager.py#L387)